rwck/chem_trail/README.md

   ```

 Notice how we didn't have to specify the `name` of the pharmacy when we created
-it in the test.
-We could also set any defaults we liked for all attributes
+it in the test, even though `name` is a required attribute of `Pharmacy`.
+We
-involved.
+could also set any defaults we liked for all attributes involved.

 ----